Beacon hebrew Alliance Bylaws

 Section 5: Any member of the Board may be removed by a vote of two-thirds of the remaining Board.

-Section 6: Any vacancy on the Board will be filled promptly by a vote of the remaining members of the Board.
-Any member of the Board so elected will serve until the next meeting of the membership at which election of members of the Board is in the order of business and a successor is elected and installed.
-Members of the Congregation will be promptly notified of all vacancies on the Board.
+Section 6: Any vacancy on the Board will be filled promptly by a majority vote of the remaining members of the Board present at a meeting, until the next annual corporate meeting, at which meeting, the vacancy, in the case of Trustees, shall be filled for the unexpired term by a vote of the members of the Congregation eligible to vote.
+Members of the Congregation will be promptly notified of all vacancies on the Board and when such vacancies are filled.

 Section 9: The Board will enact such policies, including conflict of interest policies, as may be required by law.

-PRESIDENT: the President will: fulfill General Board member responsibilities; set the tone for the Board and its activities; create the agenda for the Board meetings, in consultation with other Board members; act as a spokesperson for the congregation; ensure Board resolutions are carried out; oversee search for the Rabbi and Cantor, if required, and enter into contracts with them, as approved by the Board and the Congregation, as and to the extent required by law; ensure that employment arrangements with BHA staff are upheld, work with the Nominating Committee to recruit, and orient, new Board members; call special meetings if necessary; facilitate or delegate facilitation for the Board meetings; maintain the leadership pipeline (in coordination with the Governance Committee); understand and provide oversight of financial budgeting and fiduciary compliance; sign and provide oversight to contracts obligating the synagogue.
+PRESIDENT: the President will: fulfill general Board member responsibilities; set the tone for the Board and its activities; create the agenda for the Board meetings, in consultation with other Board members; act as a spokesperson for the Congregation; ensure Board resolutions are carried out; oversee search for the Rabbi and Cantor, if required, and enter into contracts with them, as approved by the Board and the Congregation, as and to the extent required by law; ensure that employment arrangements with BHA staff are upheld; work with the Nominating Committee to recruit, and orient, new Board members; preside at all meetings of the Board; call special meetings if approved by the Board or in accordance with Article VIII, Section 4; facilitate or delegate facilitation for the Board meetings; maintain the leadership pipeline (in coordination with the Governance Committee and the Nominating Committee); understand and provide oversight of financial budgeting and fiduciary compliance; sign and provide oversight to contracts obligating the synagogue.

 VICE-PRESIDENT: the Vice-President will: fulfill general Board member responsibilities; work with the President to ensure that Board members are fulfilling their roles; oversee the functioning of committees, and work with the President to appoint committee membership and leadership; carry out special assignments as requested by the President; understand the responsibilities of the President and be able to perform these duties in the President’s absence.

-TREASURER: the Treasurer will: fulfill general Board member responsibilities; understand financial accounting for nonprofit/religious organizations; serve as the chair of the Finance, Audit and Compliance Committee; manage, with the Finance, Audit and Compliance Committee, the Board’s review of and action related to the Board’s financial responsibilities; work with the President and accountant to track and monitor budget vs. actual and monitor the cash flow; help to problem-solve around fiduciary issues; be the first line of consultancy for managing money; work with the President and accountant to ensure regular reports to the Board with regard to the financial solvency of the congregation; oversee the congregation’s financial compliance such as tax filings and insurance; present the annual budget to the Board for approval as well as to the membership, at the regularly scheduled annual membership meetings.
+TREASURER: the Treasurer will: fulfill general Board member responsibilities; understand financial accounting for nonprofit/religious organizations; serve as the chair of the Finance, Audit and Compliance Committee; manage, with the Finance, Audit and Compliance Committee, the Board’s review of and action related to the Board’s financial responsibilities; work with the President and accountant to track and monitor budget vs. actual and monitor the cash flow; help to problem-solve around fiduciary issues; be the first line of consultancy for managing money; work with the President and accountant to ensure regular reports to the Board with regard to the financial solvency of the Congregation; oversee the Congregation’s financial compliance such as tax filings and insurance; present the annual budget to the Board for approval as well as to the membership, at the regularly scheduled annual membership meetings; co-sign contracts obligating the synagogue at thresholds determined by the Board.

 SECRETARY: the Secretary will: fulfill general Board member responsibilities; ensure the safety and accuracy of all Board records; take and circulate Board minutes; assume the responsibilities of the President in the absence of the President and Vice-President; provide notice of meetings of the Board and/or of a committee when such notice is required.

-Section 13: The Board may determine, in its sole discretion, whether regular and special meetings of the membership and the Board shall be held solely in person, solely by electronic communication, e.g., by Zoom, or a combination (hybrid) of in-person and electronic communication.
-A majority of the Board (including officers) shall constitute a quorum for the transaction of Board business.
-Actions of the Board and the Executive Committee may be approved by a majority of those present, except as otherwise required by law.
-Actions of the Board and the Executive Committee without a meeting require unanimous written consent.
+Section 12: The Board may determine, in its sole discretion, whether regular and special meetings of the Board shall be held solely in person, solely by electronic communication, e.g., by Zoom, or a combination (hybrid) of in-person and electronic communication.
+A majority of the Board (including Officers) shall constitute a quorum for the transaction of Board business.
+Actions of the Board and the Executive Committee may be approved by a majority of those present, except as otherwise required by law or in these by-laws.
+Trustees (including Officers) cannot vote at a meeting by email or be represented at a meeting by proxy; they must be present in person or electronically, e.g., by telephone or video communication in which all participants can hear and be heard.
+Actions of the Board and the Executive Committee without a meeting require unanimous written or electronic consent, i.e., by email or any electronic means.

 ARTICLE X